When Emotions Overwhelm You - Riding the Waves of Anger, Sadness, and Anxiety

 When intense emotions surge, the amygdala (the brain's emotional center) becomes hyperactive and the prefrontal cortex (the region responsible for rational judgment) temporarily loses function.
 Neuroscientist Daniel Goleman called this an "amygdala hijack" - a state where emotion overrides reason and calm judgment becomes impossible.

 This response was adaptive in evolutionary terms.
 When encountering a predator, there was no time to think; you needed to flee immediately.
-In modern society, however, the same response fires in reaction to a boss's remark, an argument with a partner, or a comment on social media, triggering excessive anger or anxiety.
+In modern society, however, the same response fires in reaction to a boss's remark, an argument with a partner, or social media comments, triggering excessive anger or anxiety.

 Traits of People Prone to Emotional Overwhelm